Aumovio

-Aumovio SE (stylised AUMOVIO) is a German automotive-technology company specialising in vehicle electronics, software-defined systems and mobility solutions for safe, connected and autonomous driving.
+AUMOVIO SE is a German automotive-technology company specialising in vehicle electronics, software-defined systems and mobility solutions for safe, exciting, connected and autonomous driving.
 It was formed in 2025 as a spin-off of Continental AG’s Automotive business.

 AUMOVIO develops hardware, software and integrated systems for passenger and commercial vehicles, including sensor solutions, display and cockpit electronics, braking and motion systems, software architectures and assistance systems for software-defined vehicles.

 History

 In August 2024 the Executive Board of Continental AG decided to conduct a review of a spin-off of the Automotive division with a planned stock market listing.
 In December 2024, the Continental Executive Board then decided to spin off the Automotive division.
 All preparations are to be completed by the end of the third quarter of 2025, so that a holding structure will be in place by the end of 2025.
 On March 12, 2025, the Supervisory Board approved the plan and also recommended that the 2025 Shareholders’ Meeting approve it.

 On March 19, 2025, the decision was made to locate the headquarters of the planned spin-off in Frankfurt.
-The official announcement of the new name, “AUMOVIO,” was then made on April 23, 2025, at Auto Shanghai.
+The official announcement of the new name, AUMOVIO, was then made on April 23, 2025, at Auto Shanghai.
 Two days later, the shareholders at the Annual General Meeting of Continental AG approved the spin-off.
 On June 5, 2025, the Supervisory Board appointed the new members of the Executive Board.
 On 24 June 2025, at its first Capital Market Day, AUMOVIO disclosed long-term strategic targets including revenue exceeding €24 billion and an adjusted EBIT margin of 6 %–8 %.
-The company made its public debut under the AUMOVIO brand at IAA Mobility 2025 and then completed its listing on the Frankfurt Stock Exchange in September 18, 2025 under ticker AMV0.
+The company made its public debut under the AUMOVIO brand at IAA Mobility 2025 and then completed its listing on the Frankfurt Stock Exchange on September 18, 2025 under ticker AMV0.
 The legal form chosen was that of the European stock corporation “Societas Europaea (SE)”.

 Products

-AUMOVIO's primary business activities involve the design and production of automotive electronics and components for software-defined and autonomous vehicles.
+AUMOVIO's primary business activities involve the design and production of electronics and components for vehicles of all kinds, including software-defined and autonomous vehicles.
 These include sensor systems, displays, brake and comfort systems for original equipment, as well as aftermarket products such as brake pads, batteries, and sensors.
 The company is also active in the development of software, architecture platforms, and assistance systems, including technologies for automated driving in commercial vehicles.
+In the aftermarket business, AUMOVIO distributes replacement parts and repair components, including brake pads, sensors, and electronic and mechatronic components, among others under the ATE and VDO brands.
+In addition, commercial vehicle solutions such as tachographs and fleet management systems are marketed under the VDO brand.